hkotek/hkotek.com/research.md

 Aside from their canonical interrogative use, *wh*-words in many languages are used to express a variety of quantificational expressions, including free relatives, NPIs, *wh*-quantification, and free choice items.
 A key question is what syntactic and semantic strategies are employed to quantify over the alternatives introduced by *wh*-words.
 To answer this question, this project studies a number of non-interrogative *wh*-constructions through original elicitation on Chuj (Mayan; Guatemala) and Dharamsala Tibetan (India).

 to appear
-: Erlewine, Michael Yoshitaka and Hadas Kotek. [**Even-NPIs in Dharamsala Tibetan**](erlewine-kotek-tibetan.pdf). *Linguistic Analysis: Special Issue on South Asian morphosyntax*.

-to appear
 : Kotek, Hadas and Michael Yoshitaka Erlewine. [**Non-interrogative *wh*-constructions in Chuj (Mayan)**](wscla2016.pdf). *Proceedings of the Workshop on the Structure and Constituency of the Languages of the Americas (WSCLA) 21*.

 to appear
 : Kotek, Hadas and Michael Yoshitaka Erlewine. [**Unifying definite and indefinite free relatives: Evidence from Mayan**](nels46.pdf). *Proceedings of the 46th annual meeting of the North East Linguistic Society (NELS)*.

+2016
+: Erlewine, Michael Yoshitaka and Hadas Kotek. [**Even-NPIs in Dharamsala Tibetan**](erlewine-kotek-tibetan.pdf). *Linguistic Analysis: Special Issue on South Asian morphosyntax* 40(3-4), 129–166.
+ISSN: 0098-9053.

 submitted
 : Kotek, Hadas and Michael Yoshitaka Erlewine. [**Relative pronoun pied-piping in English non-restrictive relatives**](http://ling.auf.net/lingbuzz/002700/current.pdf?_s=e1xvXt7sPFmVZQto).
 Manuscript under review.